r-lib/styler/cran-comments.md

 I also ran R CMD check on all 39 downstream dependencies of styler using the revdepcheck package.

-All of them finished R CMD CHECK with zero (0) ERRORS, WARNINGS and NOTES.
+All of them finished R CMD CHECK with the same number of ERRORS, WARNINGS and NOTES.